 Members of MedTech Europe and Mecomed cannot provide support to an event that has not been prior positively assessed by CVS.
 Furthermore, the decisions rendered by the Compliance Officer are binding on MedTech Europe and Mecomed members.
 Which means that these members cannot provide support to an event which is found to be not compliant.

-The CX Symposium usually seeks Ethical MedTech Compliance on an annual basis.
-However, due to the pandemic and the virtual status of the 2021 Symposium, we are not required to seek approval as virtual events do not need to be submitted to the CVS.
+The CX Symposium and all physical CX meetings seek Ethical MedTech Compliance on an annual basis.
+We are not required to seek approval for virtual events as these do not need to be submitted to the CVS.
 The Symposium is listed on the CVS official calendar.